Real-World Evidence Portfolio

 Quick Links

-Real World Data (RWD) is patient data routinely collected in electronic health records (EHRs), claims data, and registries that can provide valuable information about the real-world performance of cancer therapies and diagnostics.
+Real-World Data (RWD) is patient data routinely collected in electronic health records (EHRs), claims data, and registries that can provide valuable information about the real-world performance of cancer therapies and diagnostics.
 Unlike in traditional clinical trial settings where data are collected at pre-established timepoints and reported uniformly for trial participants, there is typically a lot of variation in the way RWD are reported within and across sources.
-Inconsistent definitions and data missingness in RWD present challenges to using these data sources to investigate treatment effectiveness, such as how the therapy impacts survival or can be used in certain patient populations.
-Strategies and methodologies for mitigating these factors and aligning RWD are needed to fully realize the potential of RWD.
+Inconsistent definitions and data missingness in RWD present challenges to using these data sources to investigate treatment effectiveness, such as how a therapy impacts survival or can be used in certain patient populations.
+Strategies and methodologies for mitigating these factors and aligning RWD are needed to fully realize its potential.

 Since 2017, Friends has facilitated collaboration among RWD vendors, pharmaceutical companies, government officials, and academics to advance the understanding and applications of RWD and real-world evidence (RWE) in oncology.
 These multistakeholder partnerships support alignment on best practices, provide a venue to develop and test methodologies for aligning and analyzing RWD, and help identify opportunities to proactively strategize on future use of RWD/E in oncology: